YuukaLi-yl12624/CreativeCoding/final-project/README.md

 ========================================

-**There is a list of resources I used when I was writing the code:**
+**Here is a list of resources I used when I was writing the code:**

 ml5.js Sentiment Model: https://docs.ml5js.org/#/reference/sentiment （I added more functions based on it so that it does not only detects the sentiment confidence but also let Mero talk something back according to it